-- Dispute Resolution Ethics
+Negotiation and Dispute Resolution

 This subject provides a theoretical and practical introduction to various dispute resolution processes.
 It will provide an introduction to the principles of dispute management and resolution used by lawyers, with particular emphasis on negotiation, mediation and litigation.
 Issues, such as communication techniques, conflict escalation, competitive versus cooperative approaches, and non-adversarial practice will be discussed.
-The degree assists in the development of reflective practice and self-management.
+The subject assists in the development of reflective practice and self-management.

 This subject includes a Work Integrated Learning (WIL) experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.